 If you are a larger organisation or multinational company, a data protection professional, or you already have well-established transfer mechanisms, this tool may not suit your needs.
-You will find it more helpful to read our other guidance on leaving the EU and on international transfers.
+You will find it more helpful to read our other guidance on the end of the transition period and on international transfers.

 How can this tool help me?